Gupta0Kaustubh/zomato-landing-page/README.md

 New message has to be added from colaborator B

-This is a new installation setup branch
+This is a new installation setup branch.